 | Lien Enforcement | Securing interest against property | Legal enforceability and cost |

-How can tenants effectively assert their rights when confronted with ground lease defaults?
-Tenants must rely on established tenant protections embedded in the lease and local statutes.
-These protections often enable tenants to negotiate lease modifications or delay enforcement actions.
+Tenants confronted with ground lease default claims are not without recourse.
+Tenants must rely on established protections embedded in the lease and local statutes.
+These protections often enable tenants to negotiate lease modifications or delay enforcement actions, providing a counterbalance to the landlord’s enforcement powers.
 Key tenant rights and defenses include:

 - Reviewing the lease for specific default notice and cure period provisions to ensure procedural compliance by the landlord.